Research Area: Genetica e malattie rare

 Fragile X program: the Laboratory is a nationally recognized center for Fragile X molecular testing.
 Prof. Alessandra Murgia, has coordinated one of three Italian centers ever involved in international pharmacological trials for Fragile X Syndrome (AFQ, Novartis).

-In January 2014, the “Multidisciplinary Fragile X Padua Network” has been founded, as the first and only Italian initiative of integrated clinical activity for Fragile X Syndrome and Fragile X- Associated conditions (http://www.sdb.unipd.it/centro-x-fragile)
+In January 2014, the “Multidisciplinary Fragile X Padua Network” has been founded, as the first and only Italian initiative of integrated clinical activity for Fragile X Syndrome and Fragile X- Associated conditions (http://www.sdb.unipd.it/centro-x-fragile).

-The Multidisciplinary Fragile X Padua Network is officially recognized as center of excellence by the Italian Fragile X Syndrome Association; it is member of the International FXTAS Consortium
+The Multidisciplinary Fragile X Padua Network is officially recognized as center of excellence by the Italian Fragile X Syndrome Association; it is member of the International FXTAS Consortium.

-Marilena Cameran Lab technician
+Marilena Cameran Lab Technician

 Corso Stati Uniti, 4 F

 Phone: +39 049 9640111